Arduino-IRremote/Arduino-IRremote/README.md

 For more info, see [ir_BangOlufsen.hpp](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/src/ir_BangOlufsen.hpp#L44).

 # Examples for this library
-The examples are available at File > Examples > Examples from Custom Libraries / IRremote.<br/>
+These examples can be found in the Arduino IDE under File > Examples > Examples from Custom Libraries / IRremote.<br/>
 **In order to fit the examples to the 8K flash of ATtiny85 and ATtiny88, the [Arduino library ATtinySerialOut](https://github.com/ArminJo/ATtinySerialOut) is required for this CPU's.**<br/>
 See also [DroneBot Workshop SimpleReceiver](https://dronebotworkshop.com/ir-remotes/#SimpleReceiver_Example_Code) and [SimpleSender](https://dronebotworkshop.com/ir-remotes/#SimpleSender_Example_Code).